te-simps/RiichiMahJongLeague_Generated/README.md

 # RiichiMahJongLeague
-This is an application frameowrk for managing the scores in a Riichi MahJong league.
+This is an application framework for managing the scores in a Riichi MahJong league.